They’re past the newborn stage but still figuring out how to get a good night’s sleep. Here are some ways you can guide them in the right direction.

 Get some daylight

 Babies’ sleep can be affected by daylight and their body temperature.
-Time spent in daylight, especially the afternoons, seems to help babies to sleep longer at night (Harrison, 2004).
+Time spent in daylight, especially in the afternoons, seems to help babies to sleep for longer at night (Thomas et al, 2016).

 These are some of the signs that might show your baby is tired and ready for a sleep: